-Join Anne-Marie Concepción for an in-depth discussion in this video Cleaning up text formatting in Word, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Cleaning up text formatting in Word, part of Word and InDesign: Integration.

 Before you even bring your Word document into InDesign, you might find it actually, a lot easier to clean up some of the worst stuff in Microsoft Word.
 There are number of macros available if you are running Word for Windows, and in the last video in this title, I'll talk about some of my favorite Word resources.
 And I pointed to the, but right now we're going to imagine that you don't have access to these macros or can't install them or you are on a Mac and you want to be able to clean some stuff up in Word itself.
 So, let me show you how it works in Word 2011 on the Mac and then we're going to jump over to Word 2013 on the PC.
 We're looking at a brochure with some styles applied to the formatting by the Word users plus some direct formatting.